 Visit the website: https://dlanham.com/

 David Lanham’s page is a fantasy story painted in bright colors, the world inhabited with wonderful creatures.
 After a short self-introduction — “drawings and other creations” — visitors scroll down to discover the gallery.
 It consists of plates of different sizes, which create a playful pattern interesting to track and discover.
 There are links to shop and about page at the top.
 The latter truly deserves an award.
 Besides the short “About me” story, you’ll find blog articles, links to other resources, and interviews.
-Everything is in black & blue (and a bit of red) — a perfect background for the burst of colors we see in artist’s works.
+Everything is in black & blue (and a bit of red) — a perfect background for the burst of colors we see in the artist’s works.

 Camellie freelance illustrator website